Navigation: Learn About All Features > Application Output >

 Do Not Cache CEF Files Locally

-Since the Chromium Embedded Framework runtime files have a huge size (about 240 Mb uncompressed), it normally takes several seconds for the application to decompress them to memory at startup.
-To avoid this decompression step, and gain time in loading, the application will decompress and store Chromium Embedded Framework runtime files in a shared cache folder the first time it is run.
-If the runtime files already exist, they are directly used and no decompression is necessary.
+Since the Chromium Embedded Framework runtime files have a large size (approximately 240 MB uncompressed), it normally takes several seconds for the application to decompress them to memory at startup.
+To avoid this decompression step and gain loading time, the application will decompress and store Chromium Embedded Framework runtime files into a shared cache folder on the end user's computer the first time it is run.
+If the runtime files already exist in the cache, they are used directly, and no decompression is necessary.